Skip to main content

 • Instructions to the person filling the template.

-• Header, footer, and page number needs.
+• Header, footer, page number, and branding needs.

 • Sections that should not be filled by AI without review.